Material Issues

 Contribution to a Sustainable Supply Chain

-Promotion of Diverse Human Assets and Active Participation by All
+Promotion of Diverse Human Assets and Active Roles for All

 Promotion of Diverse